Jasoni996/full-stack/docs/CONTRIBUTING.md

 # Full Stack Engineers Archive

 Thanks for taking your time to contribute and help make our project even better than it is today!
-In order for us to better manage the project, please observe the following creation rules of `Pull Request`
+In order for us to better manage the project, please observe the following creation rules of `Pull Request`.

 - Clone the `main` branch of the repository locally
 - Create a development branch with the format `dev-nickname`
 - Open a new `Pull Request`

 If your code does not conflict with an existing branch, we will merge it as soon as possible.
 Thank you for your contribution.
-After the branches are merged, your avatar and nickname will be displayed on the [contributor form](https://github.com/appletdevelop/full-stack#contributing)
+After the branches are merged, your avatar and nickname will be displayed on the [contributor form](https://github.com/appletdevelop/full-stack#contributing).

 If you have any questions, you can contact us through any of the following channels